Manchester: 1939–1945: Second World War

-Like most of the UK, the Manchester area was mobilised extensively during the Second World War.
-For example, casting and machining expertise at Beyer, Peacock & Company's locomotive works in Gorton was switched to bomb making; Dunlop's rubber works in Chorlton-on-Medlock made barrage balloons; and just outside the city in Trafford Park, engineers Metropolitan-Vickers made Avro Manchester and Avro Lancaster bombers and Ford built the Rolls-Royce Merlin engines to power them.
-Manchester was thus the target of bombing by the Luftwaffe, and by late 1940 air raids were taking place against non-military targets.
+Manchester mobilised during the Second World War: casting and machining expertise at Beyer, Peacock & Company's locomotive works in Gorton was switched to bomb making, and Dunlop's rubber works in Chorlton-on-Medlock made barrage balloons.
+Manchester was the target of bombing by the Luftwaffe, and by late 1940 air raids were taking place against non-military targets.

-The biggest air raids on the city during the war took place during the Christmas Blitz on the nights of 22–23 and 24–25 December 1940, when an estimated 467 long ton of high explosives plus over 37,000 incendiary bombs were dropped.
-A large part of the historic city centre was destroyed, including 165 warehouses, 200 business premises, and 150 offices.
+The biggest air raids on the city during the war took place during the Manchester Blitz on the nights of 22–23 and 24–25 December 1940, when an estimated 467 long ton of high explosives and over 37,000 incendiary bombs were dropped.
+Much of the historic city centre was destroyed, including 165 warehouses, 200 business premises, and 150 offices.
 376 were killed and 30,000 houses were damaged.
 Manchester Cathedral, Royal Exchange and Free Trade Hall were among the buildings seriously damaged, with the restoration of the cathedral taking 20 years.
-In total, 589 civilians were recorded to have died as result of enemy action within the Manchester County Borough.
+589 civilians were recorded to have died as a result of enemy action within the Manchester County Borough.